 This commitment is upheld through OFFICE’s company policies.

-Following on from our statement for the financial year ended on 2 July 2017, we have continued to review our policies and processes, thereby improving our work to combat modern slavery.
-We have strived to deepen our understanding of risk particularly with our primary suppliers, through further developing our working relationship and involvement within our supply base.
-We have continued to prioritise visits to our supplier factories based in higher risk areas and are committed to increasing the transparency within our supply chain year upon year.
-Our key areas of focus in in the year under review included:
+As a company we have strived to educate our staff to improve their understanding of modern slavery.
+A clearer understanding of the risk, particularly within our primary suppliers, has helped to develop our working relationship and involvement within our supply base.
+We have continued to prioritise visits to factories based in higher risk areas and are committed to increasing the transparency within our multi-level supply chain year upon year.
+In our key areas of focus in the year under review we have:

 The OFFICE team has a long standing relationship with the large majority of our MTO suppliers.
-Any new supplier or factory proposed to OFFICE must complete the supplier and factory set-up process before any purchase orders are agreed.
-This process has been developed to ensure that we have appropriate visibility of the factories being used and commitment from the agent and factory representatives to the OFFICE Code of Ethics and Good Business Practice and ethical policies outlined in our Supplier Manual.
+Any new supplier or factory proposed to OFFICE must complete the supplier and factory set-up process before any orders are agreed.
+This process has been developed to ensure that we have appropriate visibility of the factories being used and commitment from the agent and factory representatives to the OFFICE Code of Ethics and Good Business Practices and ethical policies outlined in our Supplier Manual.

 These third party factory audits are undertaken against internationally recognised ethical codes and standards and consist of site tours, document reviews and worker interviews.
 The OFFICE technical team works with the suppliers and factories to ensure any non-compliance is resolved in a timely manner relative to the associated risk of the matters of concern.
 The OFFICE design, buying and technical teams will continue to visit our primary suppliers and factories to further our working relationship and involvement within our supply base.

 We will continue to prioritise visits to factories based in higher risk areas and are committed to increasing the transparency within our supply chain year upon year.

-This statement was approved by the Board of the company on 15 November 2018 and was signed by Lorenzo Moretti (CEO) on its behalf.
+This statement was approved by the Board of the company on 31 October 2019 and was signed by Lorenzo Moretti (CEO) on its behalf.